February 20, 2025 | Natalie Webber

 Is pressure relief necessary in a riser recliner chair?

-If you’re looking to get a riser recliner chair to increase your mobility and independence, you may be wondering; should I add additional pressure relief options to my chair?
+If you’re looking to get a riser recliner chair to increase your mobility and independence, you may be wondering; Should I add additional riser recliner pressure relief options to my chair?

-In this guide, we look at what pressure relief options are available and the scenarios where we recommend adding additional pressure relief.
+In this guide, we examine the available pressure relief options and recommend scenarios where additional pressure relief is warranted.

 What pressure relief options are there for riser recliner chairs?